-- ✓ International Recognition
+- U International Recognition

-- ✓ Sound Management System
+- U Sound Management System

-- ✔ Prevents Defects
+- U Prevents Defects

-- ✓ Increased Accuracy
+- U Increased Accuracy

-- ✓ Cost Savings
+- U Cost Savings

-- ✔ Reduced Waste
+- U Reduced Waste

-- ✔ Access to Global Marketplace
+- U Access to Global Marketplace

-Accreditation is an objective way to assure your customers that you have demonstrated technical competence to provide reliable and accurate test or calibration results.
-Accreditation is objective because an independent, third party accreditation body performs annual assessments to verify whether your system is meeting all of the requirements of ISO/IEC 17025.
-This independent evaluation is important to the customer, because it is an unbiased guarantee that your laboratory is performing at its highest level.
+Accreditation is an objective way to assure your customers that you have demonstrated technical competence to provide reliable and accurate clinical test results and use validated methods.
+Accreditation is objective because an independent, third party accreditation body performs annual assessments to verify whether your system is meeting all the requirements of ISO 15189.
+This independent evaluation is important to the customer, because it is an unbiased guarantee that your laboratory is performing at its highest level of quality, management, and validated results.

-Another benefit of achieving ISO/IEC 17025 accreditation is that it will set your laboratory apart from your competitors.
-ISO/IEC 17025 is an ideal management system model for laboratories because it aims to control quality costs, improve measurement accuracy and guarantee consistency of results.
-It is also customer-driven.
-When implemented correctly, the elements of ISO/IEC 17025 work meticulously together to ensure that required quality levels are met and that customers' needs are satisfied.
+Accreditation is customer driven.
+When implemented correctly, the elements of ISO 15189 work meticulously together to ensure that required quality levels are met and that customers' needs are satisfied.
 This can be a powerful strategic tool.

-Furthermore, when your company achieves ISO/IEC 17025 accreditation, you will be presented with a certificate of accreditation.
-This certificate can be used in advertising, promotional literature and stationary to show current and potential customers that your laboratory is committed to quality and has demonstrated technical competency to perform calibration or testing services.
+Furthermore, when your company achieves ISO 15189 accreditation, you will be presented with a certificate of accreditation.
+This certificate can be used in advertising and promotional literature to show current and potential customers that your laboratory is committed to quality and has demonstrated technical competency to perform testing services and render valid results.

-As you can see, ISO/IEC 17025 accreditation can be a valuable tool.
-By becoming accredited, you can look forward to an efficient management system, improved calibration or testing, fewer customer complaints and a strong competitive edge.
+As you can see, ISO 15189 accreditation can be a valuable tool.
+By becoming accredited, you can look forward to an efficient management system, improved clinical testing results, fewer customer complaints and a strong competitive edge.